mars-f/mozreview-patch-migrator/README.md

 **NOTE: Do not modify the output directory between application runs!**

-When the script is run with `--update-inplace` it will scan the output directory contents to avoid re-downloading existing patches.
+When the script is run with `--skip-existing` it will scan the output directory contents to avoid re-downloading existing patches.
 Modifying the output directory contents may break this behaviour.